Casual Conversations

 Until there's nothing left at all

-Why go on? just hoping that we'll get along
+Just hoping that we'll get along

 There's no communication left between us

-There's nothing I can do, yes you're fading out of view
+Yes, you're fading out of view

-Don't know if I feel joy or pain in searching
+Don't know if I feel joy or pain

-And now it's all been said
+And now it seems it's all been said

-If you must leave then go ahead
+If you must leave, then go ahead

 Should feel sad